pragal18/Masterthesis_v2/readme.txt

 Step 1:
 Download the "nif_context_<language>.ttl" file from https://wiki.dbpedia.org/downloads-2016-10 .
 Languages supported by this project are
 English, French, German, Spanish and Japanese.
+So make sure you download the nif-context for any one of these languages

 Step 2:
 Run the 'separate_scripts.sh' by giving an argument -p followed by the path to the location of "nif_context_<language>.ttl" in your